You’ve probably heard a few tips when it comes to teaching English in China.

 66. Bring enough money

 Have a comfortable buffer of cash to see you through until you receive your first pay check a month later.
 You’ll also need rent money upfront if you teach at a private language institute in China (housing is included if you teach at a public school).
+If you choose to teach in a rich city like Shanghai, the first rent payment may be quite high.

 67. If you’re smart, you’ll save